davidclough/node/_documents/javascript-guide/javascript-guide.md

 It does not provide any _essential_ properties or methods.
 You may use the `title` to modify the `<title>` content of the document or the `writeln()` could be used for testing purposes (certainly not for generating your actual page content).

 There are also a number of methods available to query and modify the DOM.
 The DOM (Document Object Model) is a programming interface aimed at HTML and XML document content.
-However, you would generally use some other library these days for doing this, rather than the `document` object from within plain JavaScript.
+However, you would generally use some other library these days for doing this rather than manipulating via the `document` object from within plain JavaScript.
 It is also notoriously difficult to work with.
 In this case the DOM is to blame, not JavaScript. _"The DOM is poorly specified and inconsistently implemented...I think writing a
 Good Parts book about the DOM would be extremely challenging."_ is a quote from the book `JavaScript - The Good Parts` by Douglas Crockford.

-[jQuery](https://jquery.com/) is one library that has made DOM manipulation much more convenient.
+[jQuery](https://jquery.com/) is one library that has made DOM manipulation much easier and less error-prone.

 #### <a name="language-built-in-objects-math"></a>Math